-Gateway to Change is a voluntary awareness raising programme for men aged 18+ who are concerned that their behaviour towards their female (ex)partner may be abusive.
+Gateway to Change is a voluntary awareness raising workshop for men aged 18+ who are concerned that their behaviour towards their female (ex)partner may be abusive.
 Men are supported to consider the impact of their behaviour on their loved ones to enable positive change, all in a non judgemental way.

-The programme should be offered where an incident of alleged abuse has occurred but there is no complaint or insufficient evidence to prosecute.
+The workshop should be offered where an incident of alleged abuse has occurred but there is no complaint or insufficient evidence to prosecute.
 There may be a history of frequent police call outs resulting in No Further Action.

-If on completion of the programme men feel that they have been abusive and wish to access further support, there is the option to request an assessment of suitability for the extended behaviour change programme, Make the Change.
+If on completion of the workshop men feel that they have been abusive and wish to access further support, there is the option to request an assessment of suitability for the extended behaviour change programme, Make the Change.

 Make The Change